olek2852/Pre-approval-credit-risk-scorer/README.md

 **Credit related features:**
 - **Loan term is the most powerful categorical predictor.** Long term loans (60 months) present an exceptionally high inherent risk, with 35% ending in default.
 Conversely, short-term loans (36 months) are a strong protective factor for the lender, presenting a much lower default rate of 17%.
 - **Borrowers requesting larger loan amounts are consistently categorized as higher risk.** High feature values are a strong driver of defaults, while low amounts correlate with a higher probability of repayment.

-**Precision-Recall Trade-off:**
-Because the dataset is heavily imbalanced (80:20), a strategic decision was made to lower the classification threshold to 0.4.
-- **Recall (0.83):** The model successfully flags 83% of all actual defaults.
-This aligns with the primary business objective: catching potential financial losses as early as possible.
-- **Precision (0.28):** This high recall comes at the cost of lower precision, leading to a high rate of false positives.
-In a real-world pre-approval scenario, this is an acceptable trade-off.
-Applicants flagged by this model wouldn't be outright rejected; instead, they would be routed for manual underwriting review or required to provide additional documentation.

 **Applicant related features:**
 - **FICO score is the primary signal of financial health.** It is the strongest force pushing predictions towards default.
 High FICO scores act as the most powerful overall factor in reducing default risk, directly signaling a strong history of repayment.